 Look at the air filters you’re currently using in your home.
 Is it time to raise your standards?
 Ask other builders in the area what type of air filters they are using.
 Are their “standards”, putting your family first?

 We welcome the opportunity to show you the value of Homes By Taber’s differences.
-Our floor plans, homes for sale, and communities reflect a thoughtful commitment to home buyers and the lifestyle you deserve.
+Our floor plans, homes, and communities reflect a thoughtful commitment to home buyers and the lifestyle you deserve.
 You can breathe easy when you choose Homes By Taber.